therisy/cambay-server/README.md

 # What is it?
 A platform where you can share posts about Design and Software.
-You can get feedback on the posts you make
+You can get feedback on the posts you make. <br />
+If you have your own frontend design, you can look at the gql file and prepare mock data accordingly. <br />
+If there is a wrong place or a feature you want to be added, please open an issue and specify it.

-## Remaining Works
+# Remaining Works

+## Todo List

-- like and dislike for comments
+- [ ] like and dislike for comments
-- images will be uploaded for posts
+- [ ] images will be uploaded for posts
+- [ ] search posts by new, top, newest top, newest top, category
+- [ ] vote for the pictures in the post
+- [ ] saving posts
+- [ ] report a post

+# Setup

 ## Installation